Factorization homology I: higher categories: Disks

 We construct a suspension of framed stratified spaces.
 This formation will play an important role in our definition of disk-stratifications, for instance, by constructing cells in a way amenable to inductive on dimension.
 The main result in this section is Lemma~\ref{autos-suspend}, which states that every automorphism of a suspended vari-framed stratified space $L$ is the suspension of an automorphism of $L$.
 This result reflects the rigidity of vari-framings, which ultimately is responsible for the contact between higher categories and vari-framed differential topology.

-For the next definition we make referene to the vari-framed stratified space $\DD^1$ of Example~\ref{pre-hemi}.
-The underlying space of $\DD^1$ is $[-1,1]$, and as so it is equipped with maps $\{-1\} \to \DD^1 \la \{1\}$, each of which is a constructible proper embedding. \begin{definition} The \emph{suspension} of a compact stratified space $X$ is the iterated pushout in $\strat$:
+For the next definition we make reference to the vari-framed stratified space $\DD^1$ of Example~\ref{pre-hemi}.
+The underlying space of $\DD^1$ is $[-1,1]$, and as such it is equipped with maps $\{-1\} \to \DD^1 \la \{1\}$, each of which is a constructible proper embedding. \begin{definition} The \emph{suspension} of a compact stratified space $X$ is the iterated pushout in $\strat$:

 The \emph{fiberwise suspension} of a proper constructible bundle $X\to K$ is the iterated pushout in $\strat$:

 \end{definition}

 \begin{observation} For each proper constructible bundle $X\to K$, there is a natural factorization of the projection